-The Board of Directors proposes and recommends that the shareholders ratify the selection of the firm of Deloitte & Touche LLP to serve as independent accountants of the Company for the fiscal year ending June 30, 1998.
+The Audit Committee of the Board of Directors proposes and recommends that the shareholders ratify the selection of the firm of Deloitte & Touche LLP to serve as independent accountants of the Company for the fiscal year ending December 31, 1999.
 Deloitte & Touche LLP has served as the Company's independent accountants since 1991.
 Unless otherwise directed by the shareholders, proxies will be voted FOR approval of the selection of Deloitte & Touche LLP to audit the Company's consolidated financial statements.
 A representative of Deloitte & Touche LLP will attend the Meeting, and will have an opportunity to make a statement if he or she so desires and may respond to appropriate questions from shareholders.